nesfit/domainradar-infra/README.md

 This repository contains a Docker Compose setup for a complete DomainRadar testing environment.
 It includes a Kafka cluster using encrypted communication, the prefilter, the pipeline components (collectors, extractor, classifier), a PostgreSQL database, a MongoDB database, Kafka Connect configured to push data to them, and a web UI.

 Two Compose files are included.
-The default [*compose.yml*](./compose.yml) file provides the databases and a single-broker Kafka setup., [*compose.cluster-override.yml*](./compose.cluster-override.yml) provides an override that adds another Kafka broker.
+The default [*compose.yml*](./compose.yml) file provides the databases and a single-broker Kafka setup. [*compose.cluster-override.yml*](./compose.cluster-override.yml) provides an override that adds another Kafka broker.

 ## Exposed ports and services